jeffreyadams/atlasofliegroups-docs/mac_installation.rst

 Give the command::

-      sudo docker run -it jeffreyadams/atlasofliegroups
+      docker run -it jeffreyadams/atlasofliegroups

-to download the software and run it (it launches atlas and reads in the file all.at). docker needs to be run as roots, so all docker commands are preceded by ``sudo``.
+to download the software and run it (it launches atlas and reads in the file all.at).
 The first time you do this it takes up to a few minutes.
 Subsequent times it is much faster.

+Note: on the Mac (unlike linux) it should not be necessary to run docker as root using sudo.
+If this is required, replace each occurence of ``docker`` with ``sudo docker``.

 To get the latest update, give the command::

-    sudo docker pull jeffreyadams/atlasofliegroups:version1.1
+    docker pull jeffreyadams/atlasofliegroups:version1.1

 .. _file_io_in_docker: